It's Time to Break from Partisan Barriers

 At the same time of your great suffering... millionaires & billionaires wade in rapidly growing lakes of money & power, while you/The 99% wilt away.

-Do you understand what and who this ScamDEMic/Plandemic/Pandemic [may have been created] for, yet?
+Do you understand what and who this ScamDEMic/Plandemic/Pandemic [may have been created] is for, yet?
+Answer: it's not for 99%

 Is to create an amendment to allow the U.S. Voting Republic to be able to WRITE-IN & cast their vote(s) in any U.S. state that they reside in without having to register, pledge allegiance or support any one party or their stooge.